 As a young adult, my meals mostly consisted of ramen noodles, macaroni and cheese, or Special K for dinner.
 Once I tired of all of that, I attempted various dishes, and started to cook recipes from books.
 There were times when I called good ol’ Mom up to ask her questions (“Mom, what exactly is in your meatloaf?
 What about that goulash stuff you used to make for us?”)
 I give credit to those family members who were subjected to the results of my first attempts.
 Although they were mostly successful, there were definitely a few nights of “less-than-pleasurable” eating.
 But it wasn’t until fairly recently that I decided to venture outside of my comfort zone in the kitchen, and attempt to learn and build on my knowledge, and document those successful recipes along the way.

-In June 2009, this blog became gluten-free, and will continue to be gluten-free.
-The great majority of my diet is naturally gluten-free, but in addition, I has multiple family members who must follow a gluten-free diet due to gluten intolerance or celiac disease.
+Most of the recipes in this blog are gluten-free, though not all are.
+I went on a long journey towards healing my digestive system.
+While I now can once again eat gluten (I do not have celiac disease), I have multiple family members who must follow a gluten-free diet due to gluten intolerance or celiac disease, so I continue to create and share gluten-free recipes.
 My belief is that even without gluten, a diet can be varied and full of flavor – there should never be compromise!
 My goal is to share with you delicious, gluten-free food that can bring your heart joy and nourish your body, one recipe at a time.
 I tend a small garden and regularly visit local farmers markets in order to stock up on the freshest of local foods.
 I hope to show you how to use various gluten-free products and ingredients in delicious and innovative ways.

 I have been published in the Foodista Best of Food Blogs Cookbook, am a contributing writer to the site The Balanced Platter and Simply Gluten-Free Magazine, and is a Brand Ambassador for Udi’s Gluten-Free.